-Technical writing is an audience-centered means communication that provides a reader with clear and easy access to information.
-In the business world, time equates to profit, and profit is the force behind all business interaction.
-The writer recognizes, respects, and addresses the importance of time in effective and efficient communication by providing documents written in specific formats, using unambiguous language to send clear information.
-The reader, in turn, thoroughly understands the information in order to give a thoughtful response.
+Technical writing is an audience-centered means of communication that provides a reader with clear and easy access to information.
+The technical writer and reader have an interactive relationship.
+The writer respects the importance of time in effective and efficient communication by providing documents written in specific formats and using unambiguous language to send understandable information.
+The reader in turn thoroughly understands the information in order to give a thoughtful response.